arrenca/is215-project-pixel8/README.md

 # IS215 Project PIXEL8
 Automatic Generation of Articles using Amazon Rekognition and OpenAI.

+## Features
+### Product features
+- Ability to upload an image and generate an article based on tags generated via Amazon Rekognition and OpenAI.
+- Generation of fictional article based on a randomly selected category `['Headline', 'News', 'Sports', 'Feature', 'Editorial', 'Business', 'Entertainment']`.
+- Capability to download the generated article as a PDF file.
+- Seamless uploading of new image after a news article has been generated without the need to return to home page.
+- Displays an interactive loading bar while the news article generation is in progress.

+### Technical
+- Utilized both Amazon Rekognition's `detect_labels` and `recognize_celebrities` functions.
+- Implemented a reverse proxy to route service endpoint calls through a central gateway enhancing security, simplifying endpoint management, enabling load balancing, and providing better control over request handling and logging.
+- Equipped with automatic redirection to HTTPS enforcing secure access to the server.
+- Provisioned a personal OpenAI account for the news article generation

 ## Lambda Setup

 #### 1. Create an AWS S3 bucket